Optimal optomechanical cavity setups with highly reflecting membranes

 It was shown above that w.r.t. the cooperativity, the best configurations are MAK or FP while w.r.t the weighted cooperativity FP is always the best.
 For this reason, we will address the optimization of MAK or FP w.r.t. the cooperativity and PF w.r.t the weighted cooperativity.

-Starting with the weighted cooperativity of FP, via Eq.~(\ref{CFPet}) and (\ref{CFPmax}), one readily finds that it is maximal when the external loss matches the internal loss, i.e. at $T_m=T_s$.
-If however, if $ T_{m, min}>T_s$, to maximize the weighted cooperativity, one should set $ T_m=T_{m, min}$.
+Starting from the weighted cooperativity of FP, via Eq.~(\ref{CFPet}) and (\ref{CFPmax}), one readily finds that it is maximal when the external loss matches the internal loss, i.e. at $T_m=T_s$.
+If, however, $ T_{m, min}>T_s$, to maximize the weighted cooperativity, one should set $ T_m=T_{m, min}$.

 When discussing the optimisation w.r.t. the cooperativity we restrict ourselves to the realistic situation where $T_s \gg TT_m/4$ such that Eqs. (\ref{CFP1}) and (\ref{CMAK}) and Fig. \ref{FF6} can be used.
-First, we see that to maximize the profit from the use of highly reflecting membrane one should use MAK with the cavity shorter than $l_0=4\delta /T_s$.
-Second. as it follows from (\ref{CMAK}), for the fixed cavity length, a further maximization of the cooperativity is possible by a reduction of the membrane transparency $T_m$.
+First, we see that to maximize the gain from the use of highly reflecting membrane one should use MAK with the cavity shorter than $l_0=4\delta /T_s$.
+Second, as it follows from (\ref{CMAK}), for a fixed cavity length, a further maximization of the cooperativity is possible by a reduction of the membrane transparency $T_m$.
 One can also readily check that the maximal gain of MAK over FP is $T_m/ T_s$.
 Since $T_s$ can be as small as $10^{-3}-10^{-4}$ \cite{chen2017high,enzian2023phononically,zhou_2023_cavity}, such a gain still can be appreciable.